-2. The intent aspect of this section is significant.
-If the transfer of custody of a child is not with the intent of relinquishing rights and responsibilities of the custodian, the transfer does not violate this subsection.
-Furthermore, the intent must be that the transfer is permanent.
-A temporary or short-term transfer does not violate the provisions of this section.
-For example, a transfer of custody of a child to the care of a boarding school, childcare provider, or babysitter is not normally with an intent to abdicate the rights and responsibilities of the custodian and, furthermore, is not intended to be permanent.
+2. The intent aspect in subsection (a) is significant.
+If a transfer of a child's custody is not made with the intent of relinquishing the rights and responsibilities of the parent, guardian, or individual with whom the child has been placed for adoption, the transfer does not violate this subsection.
+Furthermore, the intent must be that the transfer and relinquishment of rights and responsibilities are permanent.
+A temporary or short-term transfer does not violate the provisions of this subsection.
+For example, a transfer of custody of a child to the care of a boarding school, childcare provider, or babysitter is not normally with an intent to abdicate the rights and responsibilities of the parent, guardian, or individual and, furthermore, is not intended to be permanent.
 Those custody transfers are not be prohibited by this section.

-3. Subsection (a) prohibits a transfer of custody of a child with the intent of releasing the rights and responsibilities of the custodian unless the transfer is accomplished through adoption, guardianship, or other listed processes.
-Thus, this section does not prohibit a transfer of custody of a child to a prospective adoptive parent incident to an adoption, to a guardian incident to a guardianship, or to a transferee designated in a judicial award of custody or other judicial or tribal action.
+3. Subsection (a) prohibits a transfer of custody of a child with the intent of releasing the rights and responsibilities of the custodian unless the transfer is accomplished through adoption, guardianship, or other processes listed in paragraphs (1) through (4).
+Thus, for example, this section does not prohibit a transfer of custody of a child to a prospective adoptive parent incident to an adoption, to a guardian incident to a guardianship, or to a transferee designated in a judicial award of custody or other judicial or tribal action.

-Furthermore, subsection (a)(5) specifically exempts a child custody transfer from the prohibition of this section if the transfer is in accordance with other law of the state.
+In addition, paragraph (5), if enacted by a state, specifically exempts a child custody transfer from the prohibition of this section if the transfer is in accordance with other law of the state.
 For example, state law might specifically authorize a transfer of custody of a child in situations such as the deployment of the parent in the armed services or the incarceration of the parent.
-It might specifically authorize a parent to transfer custody of a child pursuant to a safe house law.
+It might also specifically authorize a parent to transfer custody of a child pursuant to a safe house law {citation}.

-4. Subsection (b) prohibits a third party from obtaining a transfer of custody of a child if that transfer is prohibited in subsection (a).
-In doing so, it imposes a prohibition on a receiving person that is reciprocal in nature to the prohibition imposed on a transferring individual, i.e., a parent, guardian, or individual with whom a child has been placed for adoption.
+- 4. "An individual with whom a child has been placed for adoption" is separately identified in subsection (a) because, during the period between a child's placement with an individual and the finalization of the child's adoption, the individual is not yet the parent of the child.
+Nor, in most cases, is the individual a guardian of the child in the sense that a guardian is appointed by a judicial decree.
+To protect such a child from an unregulated custody transfer by the individual, the individual is specifically included in the definition of custodian. - 5.
+Subsection (b) prohibits a third party from obtaining custody of a child if the transfer of custody is prohibited in subsection (a).
+In doing so, it imposes a prohibition on the receiving person that is reciprocal in nature to the prohibition imposed on the transferring individual, i.e., the parent, guardian, or individual with whom a child has been placed for adoption.

-Subsection (b) also prohibits a person from acting as an intermediary in a child custody transfer if that transfer is prohibited by subsection (a).
+Subsection (b) also prohibits a person from acting as an intermediary in a child custody transfer if the transfer is prohibited by subsection (a).
 As defined in Section 201, an intermediary is a person who facilitates or assists either the transferee or transferor, or both in accomplishing the custody transfer.
 The intermediary need not receive compensation to violate this provision.

 To be in violation of this subsection, the receiving party or intermediary must know or reasonably should know that the custody transfer would be in violation of subsection (a).
-Thus, it is possible in an appropriate circumstance that a receiving party or intermediary would lack sufficient mens rea to be guilty of a violation of this subsection.
+Thus, it is possible in an appropriate circumstance that a receiving party or intermediary might lack sufficient mens rea to be guilty of a violation of this subsection.